Normal mode

 • g followed by Ctrl+g display information about the current location of the cursor (column, line, word, character and byte counts)

-• ga shows codepoint value of the character under the cursor in decimal, octal and hexadecimal formats
+• ga shows the codepoint value of the character under the cursor in decimal, octal and hexadecimal formats

 • g? followed by motion command to change those characters with rot13 transformation